npari/TipCalculator/README.md

 The following **additional** features are implemented:

-- [x] Split tip between more than one user (upto 10 people) using spinner in Settings!
+- [x] Split tip between more than one user (upto 10 people) using spinner in settings
 - [x] Designed the theme and User Interface for the main and settings pages
 - [x] Switch between dark and light themes based on the settings menu
 - [x] Tippy Icon added to home screen in iPhone